 If you are ill and are not sure if you should be at work, get advice from a manager or person leading your session.
 If you think a service user has an infectious illness, make sure you tell the person leading the session, or manager.
-Follow the advice from your GP or NHS Direct about how long you should stay away from work if you have an infectious disease.
+Follow the advice from your GP or NHS Direct about how specific long you should stay away from work if you have an infectious disease.

-Protecting service users from abuse
+Protecting members from abuse

-Markfield believes that children and vulnerable adults have the right to be secure from both the fear and reality of abuse.
+Markfield believes that children and adults at risk have the right to be secure from both the fear and reality of abuse.
 We are committed to ensuring that children and vulnerable adults using our services are protected from abuse and harm; are treated with respect and dignity; and have their rights upheld.
 All staff, volunteers and people on placement are expected to read the full policies and procedures for protecting children and vulnerable adults and to discuss them with their line manager to make sure they understand them.

-Boundaries between staff, volunteers and people on placement, and service users
+Boundaries between staff, volunteers and people on placement, and members

-Staff, volunteers and people on placement are expected to maintain appropriate boundaries in the way they relate to service users.
-They are expected to understand that sexual relationships and any behaviour which might allow a sexual relationship between themselves and service users is inappropriate, a breach of trust, and an issue that will be dealt with through disciplinary procedures as gross misconduct.
-This includes relationships with young people over the age of consent, and vulnerable adult service users.
-Where a service user appears to be developing or expressing an attraction towards a staff member or volunteer, or where they are displaying inappropriate sexualised behaviour, the staff member or volunteer is expected to report this immediately to their manager and ask for support in dealing with this.
+Staff, volunteers and people on placement are expected to maintain appropriate boundaries in the way they relate to members.
+They are expected to understand that sexual relationships and any behaviour which might allow a sexual relationship between themselves and children or vulnerable adults is inappropriate, a breach of trust, and an issue that will be dealt with through disciplinary procedures as gross misconduct.
+This includes relationships with young people over the age of consent, and vulnerable adult members.

+Where a child or vulnerable adult appears to be developing or expressing an attraction towards a staff member or volunteer, or where they are displaying inappropriate sexualised behaviour, the staff member or volunteer is expected to report this immediately to their manager and ask for support in dealing with this.

-When supporting service users, be aware each individual will have different experiences and understanding of appropriate behaviour.
+When supporting people, be aware each individual will have different experiences and understanding of appropriate behaviour.
 Avoid offending or scaring service users, or setting up situations that are misinterpreted: